libbitcoin/libbitcoin-build/README.md

 .travis.yml
 ```

+These artifacts are merged into their respective repositories by libbitcoin maintainers.
+There is no need to build libbitcoin-build if you are not a maintainer in the process of applying a build configuration change.

 The build system has a dependency on [iMatix GSL](https://github.com/imatix/gsl).
 There are Linux/OSX and Visual Studio builds of GSL.
 There is also a Windows single file executable available for [download](https://github.com/imatix/gsl/releases/download/NuGet-4.1.0.1/gsl.exe).